RonnenPodolsky/RonnenPodolsky/README.md

 ## 🔭 What I want to do!

 - Engineer some software with guidance of awesome engineers!
-- Do it with React, preferably, but open to ideas
+- Do it with React, preferably, but can learn other frameworks quickly

 ## 🎖️ What I used to do